Recognising a problem

 The NSPCC also have a hotline which is 24/7 if your concern is urgent.

 If you need urgent help with your mental health, Mind provide a service to provide you with urgent help.
-If you feel like you need urgent help please click here.
 Their tool is designed to help you understand and manage your situation when you feel like you need help.

 Reporting a concern